deathworlders/online/content/books/deathworlders/chapter-27-playing-fire.md

 As it was… well, he was far from the only one.
 The standoff and constant state of readiness was probably keeping everybody in the fleet in similar condition.

-Junior ranks got respectfully out of his way as he swarmed up the stairs to A deck and the bridge, where *Violent*’s CO, Commander Vaughan, was in the middle of taking the call from the Fleet Intel Center.
+Junior ranks got respectfully out of his way as he swarmed up the stairs to A deck and the bridge, where *Violent’s* CO, Commander Vaughan, was in the middle of taking the call from the Fleet Intel Center.

 Caruthers double-checked the volume chart, double-checking that everything was still where it should be.